top of page

 But training all the same.

-Working drive-through, retail, administration—I began noticing something that would organize the rest of my life:
+Working drive-through, retail, administration, and eventually more complex professional roles, I began noticing something that would organize the rest of my life:

-When I brought full attention, care, and responsibility into what I was doing, something consistent happened.
+When I brought full attention, care, responsibility, and steadiness into what I was doing, something consistent happened.

 People trusted me.